nfMalde/Autofac.EasyPropInject/README.md

 # Important!
-Due to breaking changes to Autofac API  with version 6.x older  Autofac.EasyPropInject Readme can be found in 1.0.x (Autofac <=4>) and 1.1.x (Autofac >=5 < 6>).
-master and 1.2.x will show code examples and info only for Autofac >= 6.
+Due to new Autofac v.8 Version - older versions stay as they are.
+Updates only occur to latest version released.

 # Autofac.EasyPropInject
-An extension i created to make it possible to to  inject properties by attribute, without any other helper libs in  .NET Core for [Autofac](https://github.com/autofac/Autofac).
+An extension i created to make it possible to to  inject properties by attribute, without any other helper libs in  .NET Standard for [Autofac](https://github.com/autofac/Autofac).

 # Install
 ## Nuget